mdyzma/twitter_follo/docs/source/quickstart.rst

     $ pip install --no-cache-dir -r requirements.txt
     $ heroku local

-For development environment

 Your app should now be running on `http://127.0.0.1:5000 <http://localhost:5000/>`_.

 Documentation
 -------------

-For more information, i.e. about app further development, see project's documentation documentation_.
+For more information, i.e. about app further development used approaches, see project's documentation_.